Scott Nover is a reporter for Quartz covering emerging tech and the internet.

 For his writing in The Atlantic—including features about the state of the Sunday morning talk shows, Brooklyn as a local news desert, Jim Acosta's fight for his White House press pass, and the assassination of Jamal Khashoggi—Scott was named a finalist for the Bart Richards Award for Media Criticism in 2019.

 Before transitioning to full-time reporting, Scott worked as an assistant producer for The Atlantic’s on-stage interview series AtlanticLIVE.

-Scott is the founder and former editor-in-chief of MediaFile, a student-run nonprofit media criticism website.
+Scott founded and served as the first editor-in-chief of MediaFile, a student-run media criticism website.
 Years later, MediaFile is the premier destination for university students to report on and critique the media.